 As an alternative to the foregoing rules, a U.S. Holder of "marketable stock" in a PFIC may make a mark-to-market election with respect to such stock.
 The ADSs are expected to be treated as "marketable stock" for this purpose, provided that the ADSs are "regularly traded" (as specially defined under the Code) on The Nasdaq Global Market.
 No assurances may be given regarding whether the ADSs will qualify, or will continue to be qualified, as being regularly traded in this regard.
 If a mark-to-market election is made, the U.S. Holder will generally (i) include as ordinary income for each taxable year that 4D Pharma is a PFIC the excess, if any, of the fair market value of ADSs held at the end of the taxable year over the adjusted tax basis of such ADSs and (ii) deduct as an ordinary loss the excess, if any, of the adjusted tax basis of the ADSs over the fair market value of such ADSs held at the end of the taxable year, but only to the extent of the net amount previously included in income as a result of the mark-to-market election.
-The U.S. Holder's adjusted tax basis in the ADSs would be adjusted to reflect any income or loss resulting from the mark-to-market election.
-If a U.S. Holder makes an effective mark-to-market election, in each year that 4D Pharma is a PFIC any gain recognized upon the sale or other disposition of the ADSs will be treated as ordinary income and loss will be treated as ordinary loss, but only to the extent of the net amount previously included in income as a result of the mark-to-market election.
-U.S. Holders of 4D Pharma's ordinary shares should consult their tax advisors regarding the availability of a mark-to-market election with respect to such ordinary shares.
+The U.S. Holder sa adjusted tax basis in the ADSs would be adjusted to reflect any income or loss resulting from the mark-to-market election.
+If a U.S. Holder makes an effective mark-to-market election, in each year that 4D Pharma is a PFIC any gain recognized upon the sale or other disposition of the ADSs will be treated as ordinary loss, but only to the extent of the net amount previously included in income as a result of the mark-to-market election.
+U.S. Holder makes an effective mark-to-market election.
+U.S. Holders of 4D Pharma's ordinary loss, but only to the extent of the mark-to-market should consult their tax advisors regarding the availability of a mark-to-market election with respect to such ordinary shares.